Peach Raspberry Crisp

 - Gently mix the fruit with sugar, flour, and cinnamon.
 Put in a 9 x 9 baking pan or equivalent casserole dish.

-- In another bowl, cut together the topping ingredients with a pastry blender or mix together with fingers till well combined.
+- In another bowl, cut together the topping ingredients with a pastry blender or mix together with your fingers till well combined.
 Sprinkle over fruit.

-- Bake 40-50 minutes or longer till topping is golden and filling is bubbly.
+- Bake 40-50 minutes or longer till the topping is golden and filling is bubbly.
 Carefully broil for a minute or two if the topping needs some more color.
 Serve warm with vanilla ice cream.